Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-01.md

 # Class - FEW 2.3 - Assignment 1

-Map, Filter, Reduce
+React, Map, Filter, and Reduce

 <!-- > -->

 ## Learning Objectives

 - Use map, filter, and reduce
-- Describe map, filter, and reduce
+- Aggregate Date with Map, Filter, and Reduce
 - Use map to render collections of React components
+- Use Props to make more flexible components
+- Use state to manage interactive UI
+- Use import and export with modules to manage code

 <!-- > -->